- New Enquiries

 Mental Health Awareness Month

-Below is a list of things you can do to try and take care of yourself during lockdown and improve your mental health.
+Below is a list of things you can do to try to take care of yourself and improve your mental health.
 If you find these don’t work and things are not improving, please seek medical advice.

 - Move more!
 It doesn’t need to be a marathon every day but set a step target and see if you can beat it each day

-- Take time to relax – even if its two minutes controlled breathing or a yoga class or even binge watching your favourite programmes!
+- Take time to relax – if its two minutes controlled breathing or a yoga class or even binge watching your favourite programmes it still counts!

 - Try not to isolate yourself completely.
-Keep in touch with friends and family using your telephone or social media platforms.
+Keep in touch with friends and family using your telephone or social media platforms and seek out people you can talk to.

 - Make sure you eat and sleep well.